onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`input` | memref of any type values or tensor of any type values
+`input` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | tensor of 16-bit float or 32-bit float or 64-bit float or 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 1-bit signless integer values or memref of 16-bit float or 32-bit float or 64-bit float or 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 1-bit signless integer values

 ### `onnx.Constant` (ONNXConstantOp)